Emotions, Feelings and other things that mess us up!

 September 1, 2021

 Do you love someone that has a chronic disease such as Alzheimer’s disease, Parkinson’s disease, Multiple Sclerosis, Migraine, Depression, Arthritis, Cancer, Asthma, COPD, ALS, and more?
 Are you one of the ones or maybe the only one that takes care of them or you see to the daily care of them by someone else?
 Congratulations!
 You are a caregiver.
 Yes, even if you do not provide the hands-on care day to day.
+The aging parent for me was my mom.

 Last week I told the story of why I do what I do.
 I gave you the nuts and bolts of what happened.
 This week it is about the feelings and emotions that I experienced.
 When I let myself deal with them?
 This is the story that I did not and do not want to write.
 It is hard.
 It is messy.
 It makes me feel weak.
+I did not see myself as a caregiver because I wasn’t doing the hands-on or primary care, but I was seeing to other caregiving responsibilities.
+I was an adult child caring for an aging parent.

 I wanted to start out by showing the Robert Plutchik wheel of emotions and do some explaining.
 Why?
 Because it would have been an easier way to describe and show emotions, feelings and how every thing connects.
 It is a good graphic.
 You see, it is much easier for me to teach you something.
 It is much easier to show you something and how things are intertwined.